National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Option 3: Expand the existing solar system

 Adding more solar panels may seem like the easiest option, but don’t jump to conclusions.
-The complexity and cost of this endeavor depends on what you decide to do with an inverter.
+The complexity and cost of this upgrade depends on what you decide to do with an inverter.

 Same inverter and extra panels